Shankill Road: The Troubles

 The Greater Shankill and its residents were also subjected to a number of bombings and shootings by Irish republican paramilitaries.
 During 1971 two pub bombings took place on the Shankill, one in May at the Mountainview Tavern, at which several people were injured, and a second at the Four Step Inn in September, which resulted in two deaths.
 A further bomb exploded at the Balmoral Furnishing Company on 11 December that same year, resulting in four deaths, including two infants.
+The Mountainview Tavern was attacked again by Republicans on 5 April 1975 in a gun & bomb attack which resulted in the deaths of four Protestant civilians & a UDA member, 60 people were injured in the attack.
 Another pub attack followed on 13 August 1975 when the IRA opened fire on patrons outside the Bayardo Bar and then left a bomb inside the crowded bar area, killing four civilians and one UVF member.
 Brendan McFarlane was given a life sentence for his part in the attack.

 The Shankill Road bombing occurred on 23 October 1993.
 A bomb exploded in Frizzell's Fish Shop, below the UDA's Shankill headquarters.
 The bomb exploded prematurely as it was being planted.
 Nine people were killed in addition to one of the bombers, Thomas Begley.
 None of the loyalist paramilitaries targeted were hurt, as they had postponed a planned meeting.
 Begley's accomplice, Sean Kelly, survived and was imprisoned.

+Eight months after the Fish shop bombing, volunteers from the Irish National Liberation Army, a Republican paramilitary group, shot & killed three UVF volunteers and injured a civilian outside the headquarters of Progressive Unionist Party, killing a UVF commander.